 LEADER-PICONE, CAMERON, Assistant Professor of English.
 BA 2003, Yale University; MA 2006, Harvard University; PhD 2009, Harvard University.

 LEHEW, MELODY.
 Associate Professor of Apparel, Textiles, and Interior Design.
 BS in Textiles and Clothing, The Ohio State University, 1986.
 MS in Textiles and Clothing, The Ohio State University, 1989.
 PhD. in Retail and Consumer Sciences, The University of Tennessee, Knoxville, 1996.

 LONGMUIR, ANNE, Associate Professor and Coordinator of Instructional Technology of English .
 MA 1996, PhD 2003, University of Edinburgh.

 LULY, SARA, Assistant Professor of Modern Languages, BA 2002, State University of New York, MA 2004, Michigan State University, PhD 2011, The Ohio State University.

-MATLOCK, WENDY, Assistant Professor of English.
+MATLOCK, WENDY, Associate Professor of English.
 PhD 2003, Ohio State University.
 Research interests: medival studies and renaissance literature and humanities, British literature, and women in literature; the cultural significance of Middle English debate poems from the thirteenth through fifteenth centuries.

 MCCREA, HEATHER, Associate Professor of History.
 PhD, Stony Brook University, 2002.
 Research interests: Colonial and Modern Mexico; Peasant and Indigenous Studies; History of Public Health, Medicine and Disease, and Environmental History